galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

     - Select WebLogic domain -> Refresh WebLogic domain.

 2. SSH WARNING: POSSIBLE DNS SPOOFING DETECTED!
-    You may run into this error when connect a machine using SSH, see the details:
+    You may run into this error when connecting a machine using SSH, see the details:
     ```text
     [oracle@adminVM1 bin]$ scp /tmp/cluster.jar weblogic@mspVM3:/tmp/cluster.jar
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@